 Having identified the computational boundaries of the centralised problem, we compared the performance of different planning approaches discussed in Section 4.5 in terms of total reward obtained.
 For these experiments we have used 60 generated two-player instances in which each player is responsible for one road.

 The activity set of each player contains the no-operation and 1, 2 or 3 available maintenance operations that improve the quality of the road by 1, 2 or 3 levels respectively.
-The cost of each action $k \in A_i$ is drawn randomly from $[1, 3\Delta q_k]$ and is therefore independent from its execution time.
-In each instance, the activities share the same success rate $\alpha = [0.2, 0.4, 0.6, 0.8, 1]$ for all activities.
-For the best-response algorithm we have used 3 iterations with random agent orderings.
+The cost of each action $k \in A_i$ is drawn randomly from $[1, 3 \Delta q_k]$ and is therefore independent from its execution time.

+We have generated 20 instances for each different activity set size and we ran our planning algorithms from Section 4.5.
+In these experiments all activities have the same success rate α and we solved all the instances with rates [0.2, 0.4, 0.6, 0.8, 1].
+For the best-response algorithm we have used 3 iterations and in each of these iterations the order of agents is randomly determined.
 Smaller experiments support our choice for 3 iterations: less iterations result in far worse results while more iterations only slightly improve the quality but increase the runtime substantially.
-Note that we have no guarantee that the best-response approach will converge to an equilibrium at this point, however early experiments have shown that best-response almost always improves the initial solution.
+Note that we have no guarantee that the best-response approach will converge to an equilibrium at this point.
+This is an issue that remains open at this point, however early experiments have shown that best-response almost always improves the initial solution at least.

 Figure 3 illustrates the total cost obtained for each of the methods under different levels of uncertainty with a box plot.
 In the plot, the box contains the upper and lower quartile of the result values with the mean shown by the horizontal line.
-The whiskers show the smallest and largest values and outliers are plotted as crosses.
+The whiskers show the smallest and largest values and outliers are plotted as red crosses.

 The centralised algorithm always computes the social optimal solution in which the total cost is minimal.
 As to be expected, the individual planning method perform much worse on these instances.
 Because in this approach the dependencies between agents are ignored, the resulting plan may suffer from high social cost.
 Indeed this figure shows that the total costs are much higher on average, compared to the central solution.

 Using only 3 iterations, the best-response algorithm produces fairly acceptable plans.
 As we have mentioned before, best-response can been seen as a compromise between individual and central planning.
 Indeed our experiments show that the total cost is lower on average than when using individual planning, but higher than the centralised method.